-The program that protects the integrity of Montana Medicaid from fraud and abuse is known as the Surveillance and Utilization Review (SURS) Unit.
-The SURS program guards against fraud and abuse by providers.
+The program that protects the integrity of Montana Medicaid from fraud, waste and abuse is known as the Surveillance and Utilization Review (SURS).
 It identifies aberrant billing practices, sanctions those who have abused Medicaid, recovers overpayments, and assists in criminal investigations where appropriate.

 When an analysis of a provider's records shows that program rules have been violated, a sanction may be imposed.
 This may range from a warning letter to a criminal charge.
-No sanction is imposed without concrete evidence, and a provider may formally appeal a sanction.
+No sanction is imposed without the provider receiving full appeal rights.

-If you suspect fraud or abuse by an enrolled Medicaid provider, you may call one of the Program Compliance Bureau's fraud hotlines:
+If you suspect fraud or abuse by an enrolled Medicaid provider, you may call one of the Program Compliance Bureau's fraud hotlines.
+You may report anonymously.